-This is gonna be one of those days when you hear some raw, yet vulnerable, confession.
+This is gonna be one of those days when you hear some raw, yet vulnerable confession about the sticky, icky issue, “How to love your frenemy.”
 I am struggling here and admit, I need help.
 It seems like even when you are minding your own business, someone can enter your peaceful little world and create havoc.
 Can anyone out there relate?

 Who resides in your inner circle.